Lipid bilayers - Part II: Complex mixtures

 When working with complex lipid bilayer systems, you might find that your lipid of interest is not yet available in the Martini lipidome.
 If so, it might be necessary for you to parameterize a lipid headgroup yourself.
 In this part of the tutorial, we will outline how new lipid headgroups can be parameterized and leveraged to create complex bilayer systems, using Lysyl-PG as an example.

-Lysyl-PG is a membrane lipid in several gram-positive bacteria, such as Staphylococcus aureus, which has been shown to confer a higher level of antimicrobial resistance to cationic host defense peptides [4].
+Lysyl-PG (lysyl-phosphatidylglycerol) is a membrane lipid in several gram-positive bacteria, such as Staphylococcus aureus, which confers a higher level of antimicrobial resistance to cationic host defense peptides[5].
 Lysyl-PG consists of the ester of phosphatidylglycerol (PG) with the amino acid lysine (Fig 2).
 However, even though the lysine and PG topologies are available for Martini 3, there is no conjugated lysyl-PG topology yet.

 Figure 2 | Structure of the Lysyl-PG headgroup.